 Be on time – it’s the golden rule to be a successful student.
 You need a school map and a bus timetable to get you started.
-That’s not it, you need to highlight all the buildings where you classes will be, food court, bookstore, and all other important places.
-Thank goodness there’s app for you to synthesize all that info.
+That’s not it, you need to highlight all the buildings where your classes will be, food court, bookstore, and all other important places.
+Thank goodness there’s a note-taking app for you to synthesize all that info.

 2. Make a Cheat Sheet

 Review your class agenda could be a key factor to start the new semester off right.
 You don’t have to review every chapter like Hermione Granger does, but it’s always helpful to read through the course outline before class and know what to expect.